panaversity/learn-applied-generative-ai-fundamentals/19_local_llm/readme.md

 # Local LLM Deployment with Ollama and OpenWebUI

-This guide provides step-by-step instructions for running a local language model (LLM) using Docker images of Ollama and OpenWebUI.
+This guide provides step-by-step instructions for running a local language model (LLM) i.e. Llama 3.1 8B using Docker images of Ollama and OpenWebUI.
 By the end of this guide, you will have a fully functional LLM running locally on your machine.

 ## Prerequisites